JakobGlock/Flask-Project-Generator/README.md

 # Dependencies

-Here is a list of the packages used within this project, this is a dump of the `requirements.txt` file:
+Here is a list of the packages used within the created project, this is a dump of the `requirements.txt` file that is created:

 ```
 Click==7.0